 Explore the remarkable ruins of Mitla this morning.
 Mitla, or "world of the dead" was an important ceremonial center built by the Zapotec.
 Photograph the site’s elaborate stone mosaics before heading to Tlacolula to take pictures of the bustling open-air market.
-Back in Oaxaca, meet in the classroom to learn how National Geographic photographers approach photo assignments.
+Back in Oaxaca, meet in the classroom to learn how a National Geographic photographer approaches photo assignments.
 Later, set out on a walking tour of the city to capture images of its arcaded avenues and colorful colonial architecture.
 Parador del Alcalá (B)

 Day 3 — Teotitlan del Valle

 Meet in the classroom this morning for an edit-and-critique session of the previous day’s images.
 Following lunch, travel to Teotitlan del Valle, a Zapotec village where the local livelihood centers on hand-loomed wool weavings in striking traditional and contemporary designs.
 Area families have been involved in this craft since wooden pedal looms were introduced here in the 16th century.
 Make portraits of artisans at work, and zoom in on the colorful textiles they create.
 This evening, document Day of the Dead festivities.
 Parador del Alcalá (B,L)